rdfostrich/article-jws2018-ostrich/content/evaluation.md

 We used these bindings to [expose an OSTRICH store](http://versioned.linkeddatafragments.org/bear) containing a dataset with 30M triples in 10 versions using [TPF](cite:cites ldf), with the [VTPF feature](cite:cites vtpf).

-In order to ensure correctness, we implemented more than 500 passing unit tests in in the C/C++ and JavaScript implementations to check the essential ingestion and lookup functionality and edge cases.
+To ensure correctness, we implemented more than 500 passing unit tests in in the C/C++ and JavaScript implementations to check the essential ingestion and lookup functionality and edge cases.
 The C/C++ implementation consists of more than 6000 lines of code and the corresponding Node bindings contains 1000 lines of code.